Buf Schema Registry

 If you're consuming a publicly available generated SDK, an easy way to get the import paths for your packages is to load up the module on pkg.go.dev (for example, https://pkg.go.dev/buf.build/gen/go/connectrpc/eliza/connectrpc/go).
 From there, you can drill down into directories to get the import path for a particular package.

-If you're not consuming a publicly available SDK, you can generally construct an import path by combining the elements that go into the import path: remote, module, plugin and proto package(s).
-Continuing with the connectrpc example:
+If you're not consuming a publicly available SDK, you can generally construct an import path by combining the elements that go into the import path, as in the preceding example: BSR instance, module, plugin, and Protobuf package.

 Certain plugins, like Connect and gRPC, generate code into subpackages (see Connect's reasoning).
 So, we tack on Connect's generated subpackage name and get this path, which contains our importable code: